 Through this exercise, you gain insight into how logical consistency and inference transform static class hierarchies into dynamic, actionable semantic models, directly supporting EKA’s executable intelligence layer.

-It is possible that from above 6.5’s steps, you don’t see any warming or errors, that’s fine since your ontology is still clean enough and no error.
+It is possible that from above 6.5’s steps, you don’t see any warning or errors, that’s fine since your ontology is still clean enough and no error.

 To give you some tangible feeling, follow me - using the ontology file from Chapter 05 - and let’s create the inconsistency.